hitenzinchoephel/waze_project/README.md

 > *No. Users of all tenures from brand new to \~10 years were relatively evenly represented in the data.
 This is borne out by the histogram for `n_days_after_onboarding`, which reveals a uniform distribution for this variable.*

+##### License

+The dataset was created in partnership with Waze for the Google Advanced Data Analytics Professional Certicate Portfolio Project.
+The original dataset’s provenance can be traced back to the Professional Certificate itself on Coursera.

 ### **The End**